“the Albanians of course wanted to get rid of all minorities

 In a NPR op-ed Hodges, has been highly critical of President Donald Trump, condemning his “wrecking ball” approach towards America’s European allies in Brussels during a NATO summit in 2018.
 Hodges complains Trump, “publicly humiliated our most important allies” — mostly notably the German Chancellor, Angela Merkel.
 Given his once high ranking position in the U.S. military, General Hodges is curiously sympathetic to the German position.
 In that same NPR opinion piece he argues,

 “Germany is our essential ally: We need Germany to be a part of everything that is important to us because the German brand is so respected around the world.”

 Serbs and Jews are unlikely to share Hodges view of the Germans, given both communities were murdered in enormous numbers in Nazi concentration camps in World War II at the hands of the Germans and their fascist Albanian, Croat and Bosnian- Muslim collaborators.
 Continue reading →

 “Based on DNA evidence at the scene in Livadice, it was determined that one of the potential culprits was Florim Ejupi.
 I asked that he and three other former KLA members be taken to UN detention where the investigation would continue.
 However, they were transferred to US camp Bondsteel, into the supposedly safest place in Kosovo, from where the Ejupi escaped,” said Karphamar.

 20 years ago today, U.S. President Bill Clinton, using the power of his office, went to war against the Serbian people; he attacked a tiny European nation that had been America’s ally in both World War I and World War II.
-The Serbian people were in stunned, horrified disbelief.
-Even today, they cannot grasp why … Continue reading
+The Serbian people were in bewildered, horrified disbelief.
+Even today, they cannot fathom why … Continue reading →

 “The fact that this puppet state is today supported with large amounts of European public money by the European Union is for me a real subject of shame and indignation.
 I allow myself to say so here.”